yseultmasson/advanced-ml-project/README.md

 ## Topic : Neural Style Transfer as a Data Augmentation Method🎨

 This GitHub repository constitutes the coding part of our assignment for the course "Advanced Machine Learning".
-It consists of the reproduction and study of the work "STaDA: Style Transfer as Data Augmentation", written by Xu Zheng et al. in January 2019.
-The article can be read here : https://arxiv.org/abs/1909.01056.
+It consists of the reproduction and study of the work "[STaDA: Style Transfer as Data Augmentation](https://arxiv.org/abs/1909.01056)", written by Xu Zheng et al. in January 2019.
+Our report can be found in this repository.
-Our report can be found here : (lien vers le rapport, ou dire que le rapport est aussi présent dans le repository)

 ### Realised by :